 4. Paljor Stadium (Gangtok)

 Also known as Palzor Stadium, it is a stadium located in Gangtok, Sikkim.
-The home of United Sikkim FC, it is currently used mostly for football matches.
+It is the home of United Sikkim FC.
 The stadium can hold 30,000 people.

 3. Cooperage Stadium, Mumbai

-The stadium was also shortlisted and visited by a three-member FIFA team for the FIFA U-17 World Cup 2017.
+A three-member FIFA team for the FIFA U-17 World Cup 2017 shortlisted and visited this stadium.
 However, it could not make the cut to become one of final venues for the tournament.

 2. Mumbai Football Arena (Mumbai)